‘This Is Us’: Milo Ventimiglia Praises Mandy Moore For Inspiring Jack Portrayal

 Milo Ventimiglia hinted that the season finale of This Is Us will be filled with cliffhangers which will have profound ramifications in the future of the show.
 More importantly, he says, the This Is Us season finale “could potentially be a little more reflective.”

-Are you emotionally ready for This Is Us’ season finale?
-None of us are.
+Are you emotionally ready for the This Is Us season finale?

 [Featured Image by Kevin Winter/Getty Images]